Updated April 23, 2018

 Bulk buckets can have automated backups, as a form of version control and extra redundancy, if you purchase and configure that – as an option.
 You may find this relatively easy, or challenging, depending on your expertise.
 Managed hosting will most often include a fully automated backup system that takes snapshots of your files on a schedule – all set up and running automatically in the background.

 Using bulk buckets, you don’t have an easy path to installing and configuring applications.
 There are cloud solutions for apps, just as there are for storage.
 Connecting the dots requires some expertise.
 With managed hosting, such as that at KnownHost, you can use Softaculous to give you 1-click installs of most popular CMS’s, ecommerce packages, blogs, image galleries and much, much more.
-Check out the VPS and dedicated server deals at KnownHost for more info.
+Check out the VPS deals at KnownHost for more info.

 When you buy an AWS S3 solution, you have to figure out a lot, whether it’s how to get, put, update, delete, backup or manage your files and how they’re accessed by your application, CMS, blog, or whatever.
 You are responsible for expertise in everything, when using Amazon.
 It’s bulk storage – unmanaged, good luck.